biantongfei/SocialEgoMobile/README.md

 multimodal cues, yet is robust against incomplete and noisy information during inference.
 Our teacher model is trained with multimodal input (body, face and hand gestures, gaze, raw images) that transfers knowledge to a student model that relies solely on body pose.
-Extensive experiments on two publicly available human-robot interaction datasets demonstrate that the our student model achieves an average accuracy gain of 14.75% over relevant baselines on multiple downstream social understanding task even with up to 51% of its input being corrupted.
+Extensive experiments on two publicly available human-robot interaction datasets demonstrate that our student model achieves an average accuracy gain of 14.75% over relevant baselines on multiple downstream social understanding task even with up to 51% of its input being corrupted.
 The student model is highly efficient: it is < 1% in size of the teacher model in terms of parameters and uses ~ 0.55‰ FLOPs of that in the teacher model.